jacobpatterson1549/kuuf-library/README.md

 ## about

 Books are loaded from a database and displayed on the list page.
-When a user clicks on a book title, more information is shown about it, including a picture.
+When a user clicks on a book title, more information is shown, including a picture.
 The library administrator can create and update book listings.

 ## running